gbrayut/cloud-examples/gke-iam-misc/secrets.md

 )
 ```

-TODO: Add non-file example using --condition="expression=resource.blah,title=allow_blah"
+Instead of using --condition-from-file there is also an inline --condition="expression=resource.blah,title=allow_blah" option.

-TODO: See if Secret Manager supports https://cloud.google.com/iam/docs/conditions-resource-attributes#resource-tags as that would be a best practice if it works
+Resource Manager [Tag support](https://cloud.google.com/secret-manager/docs/create-and-manage-tags) for Secret Manager serets is currently in Preview and should also support [conditional IAM access](https://cloud.google.com/iam/docs/tags-access-control).